Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 14+, A ranged weapon (requires attunement)_

-While wielding this magic weapon, the user can take a Magic action to cast [:spell-lv5: Swift Quiver], using the Infused weapon as the spellcasting focus, without expending a spell slot.
+While wielding this magic weapon, the user can take a **:rsc-a: Magic**{ .rsc } action to cast [:spell-lv5: Swift Quiver], using the Infused weapon as the spellcasting focus, without expending a spell slot.

 Once activated, the wielder must finish a Short or Long Rest before they can cast [:spell-lv5: Swift Quiver] with this weapon again.